 b) The school’s arrangements for assessing and reviewing the progress of pupils with SEND

-In addition to the tracking process referred to above, all students with a Statement of SEND or an Education, Health and Care plan (EHC Plan and those who are currently on the SEND register as SEND support will continue to have an Individual Education Plan (IEP), containing information about the student’s strengths, areas of concern, targets for them to work on and information for teachers on how best to support them.
-This is in the process of changing to Progress profiles for the incoming Year 6 students which puts the student very much at the heart of the document and is drawn up after a discussion with the student about their views on their learning, what they want teachers to consider when teaching them and two achievable targets.
+In addition to the tracking process referred to above, all students with an Education, Health and Care plan will have a Pupil Progress Profile containing information about the student’s strengths, areas of concern, targets for them to work on and information for teachers on how best to support them.
+We are in the process of rolling this out to all SEND support students.
+This puts the student very much at the heart of the document and is drawn up after a discussion with the student about their views on their learning, what they want teachers to consider when teaching them and two achievable targets.
 Feedback from staff on how pupils are progressing is requested regularly, before review meetings with parents and the student, if deemed appropriate.
-Students, not at the review meeting, will then meet with a member of the SEND team to ascertain their perspective on their progress, to share views of their teachers with them, and to update the Progress profile targets.
-Students in the other year groups may have a Pupil Progress profile drawn up after review meetings with parents if it is deemed appropriate.
+Students, not at the review meeting, will then meet with a member of the SEND team to ascertain their perspective on their progress, to share views of their teachers with them, and to update the Pupil Progress Profile targets.
+Students in the other year groups may have a Pupil Progress Profile drawn up after review meetings with parents if it is deemed appropriate.

 c) The school’s approach to teaching pupils with SEND

-Ely College places students into ability groups for the core subjects from the October half term of Y7, based on information from primary schools.
-Whatever their ability level, subject teachers retain responsibility for their education as all our teachers are teachers of SEND.
+Whatever a students ability level, subject teachers retain responsibility for their education as all our teachers are teachers of SEND.
 Groups of more able students tend to be larger, those containing students with SEND smaller.
 Groups with SEND students tend to be those with additional adult support.
 Teaching Assistants (TAs) working with these groups often have particular expertise in the subject area being supported and/or with working with student(s) in the group.
 TAs work closely with teachers to deliver the curriculum effectively to students with SEND.
 Attempts are made to ensure that work is differentiated in such a way that it is accessible to all students.
-Those students who are not able to access mainstream courses, for example GCSE courses, are offered alternatives such as Entry Level and Functional Skills courses.
-Where, in Key Stage 4, students would struggle to keep up with the work in a full timetable of options, provision could be made for them to drop an option, spending the time released consolidating remaining subject work.
+Those students who are not able to access mainstream courses, for example GCSE courses, are offered alternatives such as COPE and Step Up to English.

 d) How the school adapts the curriculum and learning environment for pupils with SEND

-In Key Stage 4 a wider range of optional subjects has been made available, with subjects such as Construction becoming popular with the less academic students.
+Our three year Key Stage 4 enables us to offer a wider range of optional subjects and thus we run a number of vocational courses; subjects such as Hair and Beauty as well as Hospitality and Catering have become popular, balancing exams with practical coursework.
 In terms of the learning environment, adaptations are made in response to the needs of students.
 Appropriate seating arrangements are made for students with hearing or visual impairments, and those who have difficulty with concentration.

 e) Additional support for learning that is available to pupils with SEND